 She prefers SiriusXM over traditional radio because of the variety and so do I, but there are many ways to discover music.
 Let’s take a look at my (top 5) favorite ways to find the type of music that I like.

 Yep, that’s right!
 Our good googly info-friend.
-On occasion, I will search “New music this week” or “New up and coming music releases”.
-It may sound generic or “last-genish”, but you can find music from all over.
+Occasionally, I will search “New music this week” or “New up-and-coming music releases”.
+It may sound generic or “last-genish”, but you can find various genres of music from all over.

 As mentioned above, I prefer satellite radio if I’m in a car with no choice.
 XM has genre and culture-based stations, with segments dedicated to new music.

 3. Social Media Networks

 They look similar and thirsty.
 Newer platforms on the rise like TikTok and Triller are more interesting and inspire creative ways for both the user and music (past and present) to produce content that’s fresh and unique.
 Case in point, Lil Nas X and TikTok.

 2. Apple Music

 It’s not my number one because I am not that mobile.
 I spend a lot of my time on laptops and in my studio.
 The service by far has all the features I need to discover music, find oldies and check out my favorite podcasts.
-I have an Android phone also, FYI.

 You might wonder why this is my number one way I discover music and not part of number 3.
 Well, as mentioned in number 2, I am stationary often and my browser is faster than my phone.

-I just start with a song I like and after 5 or so clicks, I’m listening AND most of the time watching someone I have never heard of.
+I just start with a song I like and after 5 clicks, I’m listening AND most of the time watching someone I have never heard of.
 That’s the organic discovery I’m sure every artist appreciates.

 Make great music and videos, AND PUT THEM ON YOUTUBE!
-Ok?
-Okay!